dcoales/Thortiq/docs/thortiq_spec_phase_2.md

  By default the first node in the popup dialog will be highlighted and if the user hits return then this node will automatically be selected.
 The user can also use the arrow keys to move the focus up and down the list.
 When the user hits return the focused node will be selected.
 The user can also click on a node in the popup to select it.

 Once the user has selected a node then the square brackets and text between the brackets up to the cursor will be replaced by the text of the selected node underlined to show it is a wikilink.
-If the user clicks on the wikilink then the target node will become the focussed node of the outline pane and the history for the pane will be updated accordingly.
+The cursor will be placed after a space after the wikilink.
+If there isn't a space already after the wikilink one will be added.

 If the user hovers over a wikilink than a small 'edit' icon will float to the immediate right of the wikilink over the top of whatever text is to the right of the link without pushing the text over.
 The user should be able to click on the edit icon and a small dialog pop up.
 The dialog will show two fields: one labelled 'display text' and the other labelled 'target node'.
 The display text field will be editable but the target node field will be read only.
 Initially the display text field will show the same text as the target node field but the user will be able to change the display text which will change the text of the wikilink that the user sees in the outline.
 If the user clicks the updated wikilink it will still focus the target node as before.

+If the user clicks on the wikilink then the target node will become the focussed node of the outline pane and the history for the pane will be updated accordingly.

 #### 4.2.2 Mirrors
 ##### 4.2.2.1 Creating Mirrors